Unlocking the `Why' of Buying: Introducing a New Dataset and Benchmark for Purchase Reason and Post-Purchase Experience: Conclusion

 \section{Conclusion}

-We introduce a novel task of purchase reason explanation, aiming at better capturing what affects a user's decision to purchase a product.
-We propose an LLM-based approach to generating a high quality, personalized dataset that consists of textual explanations of purchase reasons and post-purchase experiences based on user reviews.
-As the first of its kind, we demonstrate the dataset's value by benchmarking it against purchase reason and post-purchase experience generation tasks.
-To empower further research, we release all scripts and prompts used for dataset creation and benchmarking.
+We introduce a novel task of purchase reason prediction, aiming at better capturing what affects a user's decision to purchase a product.
+We propose an LLM-based approach to generate a high quality, personalized dataset that consists of real-world purchase reasons and post-purchase experiences based on user reviews.
+Our approach demonstrates strong generalization ability, yielding strong performance across diverse large language models.
+As the first of its kind, we showcase the dataset's value by benchmarking it against purchase reason and post-purchase experience prediction tasks.
+Moreover, we demonstrate the utility of purchase reasons in various downstream applications.

-With this new dataset, it is interesting to benchmark more explainable recommendation or explanation generation models, especially by refining user and item representations.
-Our results indicate that relying solely on all past reviews can introduce noise.
-It will be interesting to explore whether limiting the past reviews that are more similar to the item or the user could be beneficial, aligning with the ideas in retrieval augmented generation~\cite{gao2024retrievalaugmented}.
-We leave this as future work.